bminer/node-mysql-queues/README.md

 	to block while a transaction is executed, but I'm not sure about the effect on performance here.

 All that being said, this project is still being actively maintained.
-It has *NOT* been tested with node-mysql 2.0, so if you upgrade to 2.0, please shoot me an email with your comments.
+It has also been tested with node-mysql 2.0.

 ## Install